 The Company's financing agreement (the "Financing Agreement") with Rosenthal & Rosenthal, Inc. provides for a revolving loan with a maximum borrowing capacity of \$3,500,000.
-The Financing Agreement matures on November 30, 2016 unless such Financing Agreement is either earlier terminated or renewed.
-The amount outstanding under the Financing Agreement bears interest at a rate of the Prime Rate (as defined in the Financing Agreement) plus 3.25% (the "Effective Rate") or on Overadvances (as defined in the Financing Agreement), if any, at a rate of the Effective Rate plus 3%.
+The Financing Agreement renewal date was August 31, 2016 and will renew from year to year unless such Financing Agreement is terminated as set forth in the loan agreement.
+The amount outstanding under the Financing Agreement bears interest at a rate of the Prime Rate (as defined in the Financing Agreement) plus 3.25% (the "Effective Rate") or on Over-advances (as defined in the Financing Agreement), if any, at a rate of the Effective Rate plus 3%.
 The Financing Agreement contains other financial and restrictive covenants, including, among others, covenants limiting the Company's ability to incur indebtedness, guarantee obligations, sell assets, make loans, enter into mergers and acquisition transactions and declare or make dividends.
-The Company requested and received a waiver of compliance with respect to certain provisions of the Financing Agreement in connection with certain Bridge Notes issued in July 2014.
 Borrowings under the Financing Agreement are collateralized by substantially all the assets of the Company.
 The Financing Agreement provides for advances against eligible accounts receivable and inventory balances based on prescribed formulas of raw materials and finished goods.
-There was approximately \$137,000 of additional availability as of July 31, 2016.
+There was approximately \$131,000 of additional availability as of October 31, 2016.